steaksauce-/BGS-Tally/README.md

 # BGS-Tally (modified by Aussi)

-An [EDMC](https://github.com/EDCD/EDMarketConnector) plugin to count Background Simulation (BGS) work.
+A tool to track and report your Background Simulation (BGS) activity in Elite Dangerous, implemented as an [EDMC](https://github.com/EDCD/EDMarketConnector) plugin.
 BGS Tally counts all the BGS work you do for any faction, in any system.

 Based on BGS-Tally v2.0 by tezw21: [Original tezw21 BGS-Tally-v2.0 Project](https://github.com/tezw21/BGS-Tally-v2.0)